momomo/momomo.com.platform.Return/README.md

 }

 /////////////////////////////////////////////////////////////////////
 // Supports the examples below, and are examples of their own.
-Read them.
+// Parse the code inside the method body.
 /////////////////////////////////////////////////////////////////////

 private static Return.One<String> one() {